Gastroenteritis in dogs

 What are the signs and symptoms of haemorrhagic gastroenteritis (HGE)?

-Smaller breeds are more prone to getting this severe form of gastroenteritis and symptoms are similar to those of parvovirus.
-This can include:
+Any dog can develop sudden onset bloody diarrhoea and vomiting, but smaller breeds are more prone to getting this severe form of gastroenteritis.
+The symptoms, which are similar to those of parvovirus include:

 • vomiting, which may contain blood

-• diarrhoea, which may contain blood and pieces of gut lining
+• diarrhoea, which may contain blood and look like jam

 • lack of appetite